unbit/uwsgi-docs/Options.rst

 * help: the help message, the same you get from ``uwsgi --help``
 * reference: a link to a documentation page that gives better understanding and context of an option

+You can add more detailed infos to this page, editing https://github.com/unbit/uwsgi-docs/blob/master/optdefs.pl (please, double check it before sending a pull request)

 uWSGI core
 ==========
 socket